OrigamiStructures/StudioManagerScratch/src/MDDocs/manager-permission.md

 - if the entity is present it can be shown (filtered on marshalling)
 - `cudd` checks are on hand for and logic our tool output question.

+###Another idea

+* HABTM Member(type=Category) to Manifest for cardfile permissions
+* Permissions only records ArtStack participant ids.
+   * the full id list for each layer is calculated on permission creation.
+So at stack-marshal time, if permission is present, the record will provide the ids directly.
+Not marshal-time logic needed expcept to look-and-use or proceed as normal

 ###Back to our regularly scheduled program
 Permissions determine the visibility of foreign data for a manager, and control the actions that manager can take on the visible data.